Non-local finite-depth circuits for constructing SPT states and quantum cellular automata: Unified construction of symmetric -local circuits for QCA

 such that,

 The operator $W_1V_RW_2$ is shown in the third expression in Fig.~\ref{fig:vr}, from which it is clear that $W_1V_RW_2$ is nothing but $Q$ applied to $\mathcal{R}$.
-According to the 1D topology of $\mathcal{R}$, $V_R$ is not geometrically local since it contains gates coupling qubits on opposite sides of $\mathcal{R}$.
+According to the 1D ring topology of $\mathcal{R}$, $V_R$ is not geometrically local since it contains gates coupling qubits on opposite sides of $\mathcal{R}$.
 However, it is still $k$-local.
-Therefore, $W_1V_RW_2$ is a \fdqck that realizes $Q$ on a finite ring, where $Q$ is an arbitrary 1D QCA.
-We remark that for certain QCA, the gate $w$ is the identity.
-This includes the circuit that creates the 1D cluster state and the shift QCA.
-In these cases, $V_R$ already realizes $Q$ on a ring.
+Therefore, $W_1V_RW_2$ is a \fdqck that realizes $Q$ on a finite ring, where $Q$ is an arbitrary 1D QCA. {The elementary gates which make up the \fdqck are $S_i$, $V_i$, and $w$.
+In Appendix \ref{sec:qca_ex}, we derive these gates and demonstrate the general construction for several explicit examples.}